tingtron/hiring-engineers/blog/blog.md

 npm v1.1.4 and node v0.6.12.
 This may cause conflicts with npm registry, e.g. getting an error "failed to fetch from registry".

-To use `nvm` we follow instruction to [Install Node and npm to an Ubuntu box](http://clubmate.fi/install-node-and-npm-to-a-ubuntu-box/).
+To use `nvm` we follow the instructions to [install Node and npm to an Ubuntu box](http://clubmate.fi/install-node-and-npm-to-a-ubuntu-box/).

 This will install the more recent versions of node (v0.11.14) and npm (2.0.0).